 - There's a problem with your phone, internet or computer

-- “I’ve received a report that you’re experiencing slow internet”
+- They’ve received a report that you’re experiencing slow internet

-- “I understand you’ve had Fibre installed so we need to run some tests”
+- They understand you’ve had Fibre installed and they’d like to run some tests

-The caller hopes one of the situations apply so the call sounds legitimate.
-The caller can also use scare tactics to create a sense of urgency.
+The caller may also use scare tactics to create a sense of urgency.
 For example, "you must pay your account now or you'll lose connection immediately".

-The caller will then ask the person to log onto their computer and download an application.
-This application enables the caller to access the person's computer.
-Team Viewer is the application that's often used.
-The scammer will show the customer what they claim are problems.
-They'll say they can resolve the problems for a fee.
+Once the scammer has your attention, they'll often ask you to log on to your computer and download an application (for example, "TeamViewer").
+This app lets them access your computer.
+The scammer will then show you what they claim are problems and they'll say they can resolve the problems for a fee.